darwinia-network/darwinia-docs-deprecated/content/en/crab-tut-get-free-cring.md

   - Example: /faucet 5CRABWXr1AqSSqJwv9tzh8gk4mEnrRYV9VWq7VnHh1KxvTBD
   - Attention: There is a space between /faucet and account.
 Account must containing [CRAB].

-- If your account meets the requirements for issuance, 10 cRing will be automatically distributed to your account, you can view the transfer record through the browser [crab.subscan.io](https://crab.subscan.io/) via the link below.
+- If your account meets the requirements for issuance, 10 CRING will be automatically distributed to your account, you can view the transfer record through the browser [crab.subscan.io](https://crab.subscan.io/) via the link below.

 ![faucet-4](assets/faucet-4.png)